danielosagie/Daniel-Osagie/README.md

 ## About Me
 - 🎓 I'm currently majoring in Interaction Design w/ a minor in Computer Science at Kennesaw State University.
-- 💻 My main interests include UX Research, Service Design, Accessible/Equitable Design, Python, and Industrial Product Design
+- 💻 My main interests include UX Research, Service Design, Accessible/Equitable Design, Python & TypeScript, and Industrial Product Design
 - 🌟 I'm enthusiastic about learning and collaborating on innovative and impactful projects.

 ## Projects